xarial/xcad-examples/README.md

 # Box Macro Feature

-This example demonstrates how to create a box element using macro feature.
+This example demonstrates how to create a box element in SOLIDWORKS using macro feature.

 [C#](box/cs)

 # Events Handler

-Demonstration of handling events using Document Manager service
+Demonstration of handling SOLIDWORKS events using Document Manager service

 [VB.NET](events-handler/vb)